-- 1. Contact the Undergraduate Advisor: If you are new to SDSU, or need to change your status from pre major to major. - 2.
+- Contact the undergraduate advisor: If you are new to SDSU, or need to change your status from pre major to major. - 2.
 Notify the School of Social Work and Admissions and Records of any change in name, address or email address. - 3.
-Follow the Director of Field's instructions as to field meetings and appointments for arranging for your field placement.
+Follow the undergraduate field director's instructions as to field meetings and appointments for arranging for your field placement.
 You are responsible for making sure you attend the Mandatory Planning Meeting and Agency Fair to be eligble for your internship, (usually at the start of spring semester before senior year). - 4.
 Obtain approval for transfer units from other schools and for out-of-department electives not on the approved list. - 5.
-Keep a file of all official documents. - Process a Request for Adjustment of Academic Requirements (RAAR form) to convert coursework to the requirements for the major or to request other changes in your program requiring approval. - 7.
+Keep a file of all official documents. - 6.
+Process a Request for Adjustment of Academic Requirements (RAAR form) to convert coursework to the requirements for the major or to request other changes in your program requiring approval. - 7.
 Make sure you have transcripts sent from community or four year colleges you have attended.
 These transcripts are not automatically sent.
 You should check to see that they have been received and credited toward your degree by downloading your Degree Audit Report (DAR) from my.SDSU at my.SDSU.edu. - 8.
-Remember you must file for Graduation.
-Remember you must file for graduation via my.SDSU. - 9.
+Remember you must file for graduation via my.SDSU by the deadline date. - 9.
 Read the University General Catalog-pay special attention to deadline dates. http://arweb.sdsu.edu/es/catalog/quickref.html - 10.
 Maintain close contact with your professors and advisors.
 Do not rely on classmates and friends for academic information. - 11.
-Utilize available University resources-e.g., Health Services, Counseling Service, Career Services, and Academic Skills. - 12.
+Utilize available University resources e.g., health services, counseling service, career services, and academic skills. - 12.
 Remember to check your my.SDSU account after each semester to ensure proper credit toward your Degree Audit Review (DAR). - 13.
 If in Doubt, Ask!
 (You can always ask your advisor, Prof. Jennifer Cosio).